 Once your Thyme plant has 3 sets of mature leaves you’re ready for your prune.
 Cut off the top set of mature leaves, leaving the bottom two (it’s best to cut right above the pair of leaves you’re keeping on the plant).
 Once these branches grow out (and each has a few sets of their own leaves) you can cut the tip – just as you did with the main stem.
 At this point your plant will be fairly well shaped, so hone your inner Bonzi master and use your thinning and heading cuts to harvest and shape your herbs as you go.

 For peak flavor, harvest right before flowers start to open by cutting the plant ~1.5″ from the ground

 Thyme can live for a very very long time if the conditions are right.

 Shop This Blog

-The right supplies can take the guesswork out of caring for your plants – and turn care from a daily to weekly routine.
+The right supplies can take the guesswork out of caring for your plants – and turn care from a daily to weekly routine as you also understand how to grow thyme indoors.
 Through our grow tests, we’ve found these products to produce the best indoor Thyme (and also have simple maintenance).
 Plants are adaptable and can grow in many different conditions, so they are by no means necessary if you already have other supplies.

 Best Containers for Thyme: Ceramic Self Watering Planters